 Introduction

-Shock measurements [1, 2] have been performed internationally for a long time.
-In meeting the requirement to provide traceability to the International System of Units (SI), National Metrology Institutes (NMIs) and commercial companies have developed various calibration procedures utilizing various shock exciters (SE) [3-9].
-The operating principal of the SE depends largely on the intended peak acceleration level.
-For low level shocks, acceleration levels of ≈ 10 m/s², the “drop ball” or pendulum method is used.
-For medium level shocks, acceleration levels in the range of 50 m/s² to 10 km/s², a hammer and anvil method is employed (rigid body movement of an anvil) using a loaded spring or pneumatic system as the force applicator [10, 11].
-For high shock levels, acceleration levels up to 100 km/s2, a Hopkinson bar (shock propagation inside a long thin bar) is used as the shock exciter [8, 10, 11].
+Shock measurements [1], [2] have been performed internationally for a long time.
+In meeting the requirement to provide traceability for the International System of Units (SI), National Metrology Institutes (NMIs) and commercial companies have developed various calibration procedures utilising different shock exciters (SE) [3]-[9].
+The operating principal of the SE depends largely on the intended peak-acceleration level.
+For low-level shocks, acceleration levels of ≈ 10 m/s², the ‘drop ball’ or pendulum method is used.
+For medium-level shocks, acceleration levels in the range of 50 m/s² to 10 km/s², a hammer-and-anvil method is employed (rigid body movement of an anvil), using a loaded spring or pneumatic system as the force applicator [10], [11].
+For high-shock levels, acceleration levels up to 100 km/s2, a Hopkinson bar (shock propagation inside a long, thin bar) is used as the shock exciter [8], [10], [11].

-As part of its program of work, ISO TC 108, developed parts 13 and 22 in the ISO 16063 series of standards [10, 11].
-Part 13 of the standard specifies primary calibration procedures to determine the shock sensitivity of accelerometers, while part 22 of the standard specifies secondary calibration procedures to determine the shock sensitivity of accelerometers by comparison to a reference transducer.
-These procedures have been implemented by various NMIs [3, 5, 6, 9].
-The procedures relating to part 13, the implementation thereof and the NMIs’ calibration measurement capabilities (CMCs) have been validated during the first official international shock comparison, CCAUV.V-K4 [12].
+As part of its programme of work, the International Organization for Standardization’s Technical Committee (ISO/TC) 108 developed parts 13 and 22 in the ISO 16063 series of standards [10], [11].
+Part 13 of the standard specifies primary calibration procedures to determine the shock sensitivity of accelerometers, while part 22 of the standard specifies secondary calibration procedures to determine the shock sensitivity of accelerometers by comparison with a reference transducer.
+These procedures have been implemented by various NMIs [3], [5], [6], [9].
+The procedures relating to part 13, the implementation thereof and the NMIs’ calibration measurement capabilities were validated during the first official international shock comparison, CCAUV.V-K4 [12].

-A prominent component in the estimation of the standard uncertainty (UoM) in accelerometer calibrations is the effect of transverse motion (TM) [13, 14, 17, 21].
+A prominent component in the estimation of the standard uncertainty (UoM) in accelerometer calibrations is the effect of transverse motion (TM) [13], [14], [17], [21].
 As we are dealing with mechanical systems, this component of the UoM cannot be reduced to zero.
-In practice, transverse motion uncertainty contribution is a result of two factors:
+In practice, the TM uncertainty contribution is a result of two factors:

-1) The physical transverse motions.
+1) the physical TMs

-2) The transverse sensitivity of the accelerometer being calibrated [15-20].
+2) the transverse sensitivity of the accelerometer being calibrated [15]-[20].

-As a result, care is taken to reduce the transverse motion of the exciter as much as possible, generally by using air-bearing guides in the case of rigid body movement of an anvil systems.
+As a result, care is taken to reduce the TM of the exciter as much as possible.
+In the case of the rigid body movement of an anvil system, this is generally achieved by using air-bearing guides.

-In this research paper, the author investigated two anvil support configurations implemented in a commercial pneumatic shock exciter system.
-In Section 2, the system in question is described, outlining the two mounting configurations and the envisaged reduced transverse motion when implementing the proposed changes.
-Section 3 deals with the method and instrumentation used to perform the transverse motion measurements reported and discussed in Section 4.
-In Section 3, two different methodologies for considering the results are described.
+In this research paper, the author investigates two anvil support configurations implemented in a commercial pneumatic SE system.
+In Section 2, the system in question is described, outlining the two mounting configurations and the reduced TM envisaged by the implementation of the proposed changes.
+Section 3 deals with the methods and instrumentation used to perform the TM measurements, which are then reported and discussed in Section 4.
+Section 3 also describes two different methodologies for considering the results.
 The author then draws some conclusions in Section 5.

 ANVIL MOUNTING DESIGN

-The accelerometer shock sensitivity calibration system implemented at NMISA utilises a SPEKTRA, model SE-201, pneumatic exciter.
-The exciter uses two anvil systems to cover the complete manufacturer’s specified acceleration range from 50 m/s2 to 100 km/s2.
-An air-bearing anvil unit is used for the acceleration sub-range 50 m/s2 to 2 500 m/s2.
-For the high-shock (HS) acceleration range, a light-weight aluminium anvil system is used covering the acceleration range from 2 km/s2 to 100 km/s².
+The accelerometer shock sensitivity calibration system implemented at South Africa’s NMI, NMISA, utilises a SPEKTRA SE-201 pneumatic exciter.
+This exciter uses two anvil systems to cover the complete manufacturer’s specified acceleration range from 50 m/s2 to 100 km/s2.
+An air-bearing anvil unit is used for the acceleration sub-range from 50 m/s2 to 2,500 m/s2.
+For the high-shock (HS) acceleration range, a light-weight aluminium anvil system is used, covering the acceleration range from 2 km/s2 to 100 km/s².